RAPTOR Tutorial

 Learn about Raptor Components:

-RAPTOR offers a simple drag & drop support to flowchart symbols.
+RAPTOR offers simple drag-and-drop support for flowchart symbols.
 Learn about the different flowchart symbols:

 Modes